akinsam23/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 1-hello_you create a script that displays the current user, using the code 'echo hello $USER'

 Task 2-path- Created a script that will add /action to the PATH, using the code export PATH=$PATH:/action

+Task 3-path- Created a script that counts the number of directories in the PATH, using the code "echo $PATH | tr -s ':' '\n' | wc -l'